CrowCpp/Crow/docs/guides/streaming.md

-The handler is called exactly once. `clean` is `#!cpp true` when the provider finished normally (`#!cpp crow::chunk_result::done`, or `#!cpp false` from the `bool` provider) and every write succeeded; it is `#!cpp false` when the provider aborted or a write error occurred.
+The handler is called exactly once. `clean` is `#!cpp true` when the provider finished normally (`#!cpp crow::chunk_result::done`, or `#!cpp false` from the `bool` provider) and every write succeeded; it is `#!cpp false` when the provider aborted, the peer closed, retained input exceeded its limit, or a write error occurred.
 An exception raised before provider completion is treated as an abort.
 An asynchronous transfer that is still active during server shutdown completes with `clean == false`.

 During normal completion, the handler runs on the connection's thread after the last body write and before the response is finalized.
 Server worker shutdown